EnriquePioRodicio/ejtf/README.md

 }
 ```

 The text is stored as a JSON file containing a list of text elements.
-Each text
-element consists of a map containing the actual contents of the text, it's stylistic
-attributes, and organizational attributes such as the section that it belongs to.
-Text could also link to some other portion of text through a link attribute, pointing
-at the ID of another text object
+Each text element consists of a map containing the actual contents of the text, it's stylistic attributes, and organizational attributes such as the section that it belongs to.
+Text could also link to some other portion of text through a link attribute, pointing at the ID of another text object:

 ```json
 {